-Westport is an incredibly popular town situated on the west coast of Ireland, Co.
+Westport is one of the best towns to visit in Ireland, situated on the west coast of Ireland, Co.
 Mayo, and has ties to famous 16th-century pirate queen Grace O’Malley.

 From climbing Croagh Patrick to playing in indoor play villages to exploring ancient castles, here our one-day itinerary for exploring Westport, including locations to have a bite to eat!